Central of Georgia Railway

-The Central of Georgia Railway started as the Central Rail Road and Canal Company in 1833.
+The Central of Georgia Railway (abbreviated CofG) was a railroad in Georgia, United States, that was active from 1895–1963.
+It started as the Central Rail Road and Canal Company in 1833.
 As a way to better attract investment capital, the railroad changed its name to Central Rail Road and Banking Company of Georgia.
 This railroad was constructed to join the Macon and Western Railroad at Macon, Georgia, in the United States, and run to Savannah.
 This created a rail link from Chattanooga, on the Tennessee River, to seaports on the Atlantic Ocean.
 It took from 1837 to 1843 to build the railroad from Savannah to the eastern bank of the Ocmulgee River at Macon; a bridge into the city was not built until 1851.

 The company was purchased by the Southern Railway in 1963, and subsequently became part of Norfolk Southern Railway in 1982.

 Despite the similarity between the names, neither the Georgia Central Railway or Georgia Railroad have ties with the Central of Georgia Railway.